Mani-Kanta-Reddy/functional-java/README.md

 ### Functional Programming guidelines:
 1. Functions are first class citizens
-2. Function should not modify global state and/or shouldn't depend on the global state that alters `Pure Function`
+2. Function should not depend on the global state that alters and/or shouldn't modify `Pure Function`
-3. HOFs - Functions that takes other functions as input and/or return functions
+3. HOFs - Functions that takes other functions as input and/or return